Author: Dr Eugene Tan, Dermatology Registrar, Melbourne, Australia, 2010.

 In short anagen syndrome, the duration of anagen may be only a year or two, compared to the normal 4 to 7 years.
 It usually presents in childhood, with parents reporting that their child ‘can't grow their hair long’ or has ‘never had a haircut’.

-Short anagen syndrome was first described in 1991 and there are few case reports.2-5 Its cause is unknown.
-Most reported cases have occurred in single members of a family and so far no genetic abnormality has been found.1-5
+Its cause is unknown.
+Most reported cases have occurred in single members of a family and so far no genetic abnormality has been found [1–5].
+Short anagen syndrome was first described in 1991 and there are few case reports [2–5].

 Short anagen syndrome must be differentiated from other conditions causing short hair.
 In short anagen syndrome, the hair shaft is otherwise normal, apart from its length.
-Density of the hair is normal, the hairs are not fragile, and they do not break easily.
+The density of the hair is normal, the hairs are not fragile, and they do not break easily.